ImNotorious/aeternum-ex/README.md

 ## Nishit Kumar - Backend Developer

-Suman worked on backend infrastructure and system security, implementing authentication mechanisms and optimizing performance for a scalable SaaS model.
+Nishit worked on backend infrastructure and system security, implementing authentication mechanisms and optimizing performance for a scalable SaaS model.

 # Future Plans